rnovick13/book-app-frontend/README.md

 Backend fount at https://github.com/rnovick13/book-app-backend

-To run application, make sure backend is running, then run
+To run application, make sure backend is running, make sure you are using the most recent version of nvm, then run

 npm install